 We assist clients with the selection and clearance of new trademarks as well as the prosecution of trademark applications in the United States and elsewhere.
 While there are many "mechanical" aspects of trademark prosecution and clearance practice, an overall strategy must direct this work.
 The rising cost of obtaining and maintaining global protection requires tough decisions about the scope of protection for a particular brand.
 Our ability to assist clients in readjusting their portfolios to reflect alignment with their business objectives has resulted in significant reductions in legal expenses for trademark clearance, prosecution and maintenance work.

 Trademark-savvy companies recognize that maintaining a trademark's strength requires affirmative action to prevent third-party use of the same or similar marks.
 The cost of litigation, however, makes court action against every infringer impracticable.
 Thus, trademark owners face a dilemma: Failure to police a mark can weaken it substantially, but instituting a federal action against every third-party user is not economically feasible.

-We are involved in all aspects of a global trademark licensing practice, including negotiating and drafting marketing and distribution agreements, licensing agreements and franchise agreements.
-We often assist clients in developing model licensing provisions which are included in all purchase orders, leases, or similar documents.
+We are involved in all aspects of a global trademark licensing practice, including negotiating and drafting marketing and distribution agreements, licensing agreements, and franchise agreements.
+We often assist clients in developing model licensing provisions that are included in all purchase orders, leases or similar documents.
 Such services enable our clients to capitalize on the goodwill of their trademarks, and to realize value where they otherwise may have thought none existed.